 No matter the season—winter, spring, summer, or fall—the weather is growing unseasonably unpredictable.
+Protect your trees when the weather turns rough.
 In this current climate, taking certain precautions and safety measures into account is an important element in being a homeowner.

-Take the time to maintain the trees surrounding your home.
+Take the time to protect your trees surrounding your home.

 Happy and healthy trees are the trees that are capable of withstanding strong storms.
 Brittle, damaged, and prone to disease trees are the same ones that will be whipping down your street when the winds get rough.
 If you’re not sure where to begin, schedule an annual tree trimming with a certified arborist.